6 Tips for Building a Successful Content Factory

 To help you get started, here are six tips for building a content factory.

-1. Define Your Top KPIs
+1. Define your top KPIs

 Before you begin, determine your core goals.
 Are you looking to accelerate the time to market for new content?
-Are you hoping to increase content reuse, or save money on content creation?
-While you may be interested in achieving all of these objectives, think about which metric is most important to your team and what is feasible to achieve in a defined timeframe.
+Are you hoping to increase content reuse or save money on content creation?
+While you may be interested in achieving all these objectives, think about which metric is most important to your team and what is feasible to achieve in a defined timeframe.

 Some KPIs are more difficult to quantify because they don’t have obvious numerical measurements.
 Common examples include team satisfaction (did the content factory produce what the brand was asking for?) and process satisfaction (is everyone working well together?).

 You can gather qualitative feedback in multiple ways, such as quarterly meetings or online surveys.
-Taking this qualitative feedback into account along with the quantitative measures will help improve the content factory over time.
+Taking this qualitative feedback into account, along with the quantitative measures, will help improve the content factory over time.

 Many companies launch content factories to increase content reuse.
-But, reuse often means something different to everyone.
+But reuse often means something different to everyone.

 Determine what definition of reuse most aligns with your company’s goals:

 - Reuse across the globe: if your company operates in different countries, you can track whether teams share and reuse materials across regions.
-In most cases, organizations with a global-to-local content reuse strategy establish global content “hubs” that produces materials for local markets to localize and translate.
+In most cases, organizations with a global-to-local content reuse strategy establish global content “hubs” that produce materials for local markets to localize and translate.

-- Reuse between local markets: content doesn’t always need to originate in the central hub – teams can also make use of local-to-local reuse.
+- Reuse between local markets: content doesn’t always need to originate in the central hub – teams can also use local-to-local reuse.
 Local teams should also share updates with the global hub in case the materials can be shared globally.

-3. Develop Standard Taxonomy and Metadata
+3. Develop standard taxonomy and metadata

-In order to maintain an efficient global content factory, your team must speak the same language – particularly when it comes to your content’s taxonomy and metadata.
+To maintain an efficient global content factory, your team must speak the same language – particularly when it comes to your content’s taxonomy and metadata.